-Minneapolis Father Who Raped And Chained Twin Daughters With Mental Disabilities Gets Arrested
+Minneapolis Father Who Allegedly Raped And Chained Twin Daughters With Mental Disabilities Gets Arrested

 The suspect, identified as Jerry Lee Curry, has been charged with 10 counts of felony charges, including first-degree criminal sexual conduct, first-degree assault, criminal abuse of a vulnerable adult, and child endangerment.

-Authorities revealed that Curry has been keeping his two 20-year-old daughters chained in the house where he beat them with bats and paddles, and sexually assaulting them.
+Authorities revealed that Curry has been keeping his two 20-year-old daughters chained in the house, where he beat them with bats and paddles, and sexually assaulting them.
 Apparently, one of the twins was impregnated twice by the suspect.

 In a protective order issued against the suspect, it has been confirmed that he fathered two children by one of the twins — one was born in June 2014, while the other in October 2017.

-According to Star Tribune, police began investigating Curry last year after one his twin daughters ran away and told the Salvation Army shelter about the abuse.
+According to Star Tribune, police began investigating Curry last year after one of his twin daughters ran away and told the Salvation Army shelter about the abuse.
 Following an examination, human services removed the other twin from their Minneapolis home, as well as their 10-year-old sibling.

 Authorities confirmed that both twins have diminished mental and behavioral capacity, making them incapable of living independently.